irina-stol/irina-stol.github.io/_posts/2020-09-24-clustering-power-demand.md

 ![](/img/2020-09-24-clustering-power-demand_files/figure-markdown_strict/unnamed-chunk-5-1.png)

-1. Using this and other analyses you think appropriate, describe the relationships between the different substation characteristics (transformer type, number of customers, rating, percentage of I&C customers and number of feeders).
+2. Using this and other analyses, describe the relationships between the different substation characteristics (transformer type, number of customers, rating, percentage of I&C customers and number of feeders).